-Drought resistance is essential as Somalia is located in a drought-prone environment and suffered some of the worst famines in recent history.
+Resilience to drought is essential as Somalia is located in a drought-prone environment and has suffered from some of the worst famines in recent history.
 Unfortunately, farming practices tend to be constrained by skill level, a lack of government extension services, few protected storage facilities, and poor roads.
-To improve profits and local sales USAID trained farmers and local agribusinesses in crop production and quality control.
-Demonstration farms were set up so that farmers could test local seed varieties in tomatoes, onions, sweet and hot peppers, lettuce, cabbage, garlic, and watermelon and learn better farming techniques.
-This led to increased yields and a greater variety of produce for the local market, enhancing food security.
+To improve profits and local sales, USAID trains farmers and local agribusinesses in crop production and quality control.
+Demonstration farms are set up so that farmers can test local seed varieties in tomatoes, onions, sweet and hot peppers, lettuce, cabbage, garlic, and watermelon and learn better farming techniques.
+This has led to increased yields and a greater variety of produce for the local market, enhancing food security.

 USAID's economic growth activity, Growth, Enterprise, Employment and Livelihoods, boosts Somali exports of agriculture, fish, and non-pastoral livestock products; reduces reliance on inputs; and increases job opportunities in regions recovering from years of conflict and recent natural disasters.
 It provides technical advice to non-pastoral livestock owners and institutions to improve the quality of their animals, which enables higher selling prices.